wejendorp/dorp.io/_posts/2018-10-26-recursive-toll.md

 Even though it will vary per browser, the conclusion is pretty clear.
 A simple loop is a lot more efficient than any of the recursive forms.

-We can even see it visually, how they affect the call stack, by using devtools to run a performance profile:
+We can even see it visually, how they affect the call stack, by using devtools to run a performance profile.
+The flame chart for the recursive sum shows the deep call stack very clearly:

 ![call stack results](/assets/images/callstack-recursion-perf.png)

+The same graph for the loop based function is hardly doing any work in comparison:

 ![call stack results](/assets/images/callstack-boringsum-perf.png)